Austria's Kurz pledges less tax for workers, more for multinationals

 His government, a coalition between his conservatives and the left-wing Greens, has already pledged up to 38 billion euros in aid - around 10% of last year's economic output - to keep firms afloat and prevent layoffs in the coronavirus pandemic.
-Speaking on the 75th anniversary of the founding of Austria's Second Republic in the dying days of World War Two, Kurz said more than 14 billion euros had already been paid out and he hinted at additional fiscal measures to come.
+Speaking on the 75th anniversary of the founding of Austria's Second Republic, Kurz said more than 14 billion euros had already been paid out and he hinted at additional fiscal measures to come.

 - READ MORE ON: